Characterizing a vertex-transitive graph by a large ball: Introduction

 \subsection{Rigidity results}

-Our first remark can now be reformulated as follows: $T_d$ is SLG-rigid at scales $(r,r)$ for all $r>0$ (observe that it is not USLG-rigid).
-Let us start with a generalization to quasi-trees.
-Recall that a quasi-tree is a connected graph which is quasi-isometric to a tree. \begin{ithm} Let $X$ be a quasi-tree whose group of isometries acts cocompactly.
-Then $X$ is SLG-rigid. \end{ithm} In particular we deduce the following \begin{icor} Cayley graphs of virtually free finitely generated groups are SLG-rigid. \end{icor}
+Our first remark can now be reformulated as follows: $T_d$ is LG-rigid at scale $r$ for all $r>0$.
+Let us start with the following generalization. \begin{ithm} Let $X$ be a graph whose group of isometries acts cocompactly.
+If $X$ is quasi-isometric to a tree, then $X$ is LG-rigid. \end{ithm} In particular we deduce the following \begin{icor} Cayley graphs of virtually free finitely generated groups are LG-rigid. \end{icor}